cartheur/chip-design/README.md

 # The source
 The _project_ directory contains the correct <a href="http://www.orcad.com/" target="_blank">OrCAD</a> file.
 However, it seems to be missing footprints.
 They are found as a *.lbr file, which is for <a href="https://www.autodesk.com/products/eagle/free-download" target="_blank">Eagle</a>.

-There is no linkage between the design files so the DSN file needs to be rebuilt via the OrCad software.
-The new project is in the subdirectory 'projects/cartheur-mini'.
+In the historic version, there was no linkage between the design files meaning the entire project needed to be rebuilt in OrCad.
+The new project is in the subdirectory 'novo/cartheur-mini'.

 c